iomete/iom-docs/blog/2023-07-31-changelog.md

 ## IOMETE Data Lakehouse is Now Available for Google Cloud Platform Users! 🌟

 We are thrilled to announce a significant milestone for IOMETE, your go-to data solution!
 As part of our commitment to expanding accessibility and empowering users across diverse platforms, we are excited to introduce the availability of IOMETE Data Lakehouse for Google Cloud Platform (GCP) users.
-You can easily set up your clusters [](https://iomete.com/docs/guides/deployment/gcp/install)in any of the available regions on GCP.
+You can easily [set up](/docs/guides/deployment/gcp/install) your clustersin any of the available regions on GCP.

 ![Google Cloud Platform in IOMETE](/img/blog/2023-07-31-changelog/google-cloud-data-platform.png)